Avdhesh-Varshney/WebMasterLog/Vanilla-JS-Projects/Intermediate/Calendar-App/README.md

 ## :zap: Description 📃

 <div>
-  This web application is simple HTML, CSS, JavaScript Calendar Application designed to display and navigate through months and years, with functionality for viewing dates, days of the week, and the current day.
+  This project is a simple vanilla javascript implementation of Calendar Application designed to display and navigate through months and years, with functionality for viewing dates, days of the week, and the current day.
     <p></p>
 </div>